|

 meaning "craftsman."

-Roman family name derived from the element faber, meaning
+Roman family name derived from Latin faber, meaning

 "craftsman, smith."

-From the Catalan occupational surname meaning "blacksmith."
+From a Catalan occupational surname meaning "blacksmith."
 Once

 popular with Catholics who gave the name in honor of the Valencian saint